Pelagicore/software-factory-blueprint/docs/articles/intro/create-a-swf-deployment.rst

 ==========================

-One file which needs special attention is the docs/index.rst file, which is the entry point of the new SWD Deployment.
+One file which needs special attention is the docs/index.rst file, which is the entry point of the new SWF Deployment.

 .. code-block:: rst